MAVS

 • Optimized for ease of use: MAVS interfaces with ROS and has a 0-install python scripting interface

 While development is ongoing, the MAVS software is currently being used for applications including sensor placement, synthetic training-data for neural networks, and education efforts.
-MSU’s Halo Project also incorporates the MAVS software for autonomy system-level testing.
+The MAVS software can also be used for autonomy system-level testing.

 Screen captures from MAVS simulations showing differing environments